 Standardised CPUE indices were calculated for the Bounty and Campbell stocks using lognormal linear models of catch-per-tow, catch-per-hour, and catch-per-day for all vessels, and catch-per-tow for subsets of vessels based on processing type (surimi or dressed), and by relative experience in each fishery (Hanchet & Blackwell 2003, Hanchet et al. 2006).
-The authors summarised the data and the method of calculating the CPUE indices, and then compared these indices with the results of recent corresponding stock assessments.
+The data and methods were summarised, and the indices compared with the results of recent corresponding stock assessments (Hanchet et al. 2006).
 Standardised CPUE have not been updated since 2002 for the Bounty Plateau stock, and since 2005 for the Campbell Island stock.